Essential Facts and Figures

 - NC State Extension provides services to citizens in all 100 counties and the Eastern Band of Cherokee Indians

-#1 Best College in North Carolina
+#1 Best Public College for Your Money in North Carolina

 Ranked Among the Best